davidegat/AIRCBot/README.md

    - Reply quality and length depend upon which model you are using and relative settings, not on this program.
    - The included prompt is generally okay; you may want to change it to experiment with different results.
    - Also, try using different models and settings for different results.
-   - Keep values low on your LLM (or parameters in the code if using an external API): short response (100-150 tokens), short context (2000-3000), not too much temperature (0.55-0.65).
+   - Keep values low on your LLM (or parameters in `config.json` if using an external API): short response (100-150 tokens), short context (2000-3000), not too much temperature (0.55-0.65).

 ---